Waqas-Abbasi/shortest-path-visualiser/README.md

                   the neighbours of every visited node that have not yet been visited are kept track of.
 The algorithm chooses one of these neighbours to visit next, randomly.
 Once a neighbour is chosen and visited, the neighbours of the visited node are added to the neighbours list.
 This process happens continuously until no more unvisited nodes exist.
-Essentially, the maze extends in a random direction each iteration
+Essentially, the maze extends in a random direction each iteration.